kylekirkpatrick0kk/nba-teams-vue/README.md

 3. npm install
 4. npm run dev
 5. open the app using browser of your choice by going to: http://localhost:5173/

+You can also check out a live version of the application here: nba-gameday.netlify.app